open-metadata/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/dbt/ingest-dbt-owner.md

 ## Linking the Owner to the table

-After runing the ingestion workflow with DBT you can see the created user or team getting linked to the table as it's owner as it was specified in the `manifest.json` or `catalog.json` file.
+After runing the ingestion workflow with dbt you can see the created user or team getting linked to the table as it's owner as it was specified in the `manifest.json` or `catalog.json` file.

 <Image src="/images/openmetadata/ingestion/workflows/dbt/ingest_dbt_owner/linked-user.png" alt="linked-user" caption="Linked User"/>

 <Note>

-If a table already has a owner linked to it, owner from the DBT will not update the current owner.
+If a table already has a owner linked to it, owner from the dbt will not update the current owner.

 </Note>